Table of Contents

 In addition, smoking cocaine also increases the likelihood of respiratory problems such as asthma, bronchitis, a persistent cough, breathing issues, and pneumonia, as well as certain types of cancers.
 Finally, because the freebase is vaporized by heating it, there is always the danger that a user could suffer burns on the face, arms, or fingers.
 You could sum up the answer to “What is freebasing?” in one word: dangerous.

 End Your Freebase Cocaine Addiction Today

 Freebase is extremely addictive, even more so than powdered cocaine, and users can quickly become hooked.
 Smoking cocaine also doesn’t provide as much control over how much of the drug is consumed, which can lead to overdose in the worst-case scenario.
 Quitting on your own is inadvisable because withdrawal can be taxing to the brain, impairing both its function and your mental health.
-To safely and effectively quit using freebase cocaine, you can rely on the innovative treatment program provided by our treatment center.
+To safely and effectively quit using freebase cocaine, you can rely on the innovative treatment program provided by our ibogaine treatment center.
+What is ibogaine?
 Ibogaine is the key component of our program, with the goal of giving clients a safe, effective, and gentle detox from drugs or alcohol.
 Our experienced medical team expertly customizes treatment plans for each client, and constant and compassionate clinical care ensures everyone’s comfort during their stay.
 Contact us today to get more information and learn how we can help.